nejucomo/antbox/movestate/README.md

 ### Implementing

-Implementors always implement [TakeIntoNext](take_into::TakeIntoNext), while blanket extension `impl`s allow consumers to select any trait in the family:
+Providers implement [TakeIntoNext](take_into::TakeIntoNext), while blanket extension `impl`s allow consumers to select any trait in the family:

 | Consumer | Implementor |
 |---|---|